Canyon Gift Co., Denali Gift Co. and Denali Outlet Store

 The employee housing and warehouse property is privately owned.
 For security reasons no non-employees are allowed on the premises.

-We have a 3 bedroom log cabin on the property located very close to your sleeping cabins.
-It has a kitchen and living/dining room area.
-There is a TV and a large collection of DVD’s for employee viewing in the log cabin.
-The cabin is open to the employees from 6am until midnite.
+We have a 3-bedroom log cabin on the property located very close to your personal cabins.
+It has a kitchen and dining area.

 You CAN SAVE some money this summer!!
-Other than food, personal items and laundry, you can save most all of your earnings, as you will have no other expenses.
+Other than food, personal items and laundry, you can save most all your earnings, as you will have few other expenses.
+Many of the activities in Denali offer large discounts to local employees.
+We strongly suggest that you find these deals and explore this beautiful area that you came here to see.

 ***Taking care of the Customers***